bjerrep/cargozhip/README.md

-The cz_api also have a decompress method which is straightforward and a copy method which runs in cargozhip style except it doesn't make an archive but just copies files to a destination directory as they are matched.
+The cz_api also have a decompress method and a copy method.